Divegeek Lecture Slides

 Oxygen Enriched Air (EANx): This is the lecture portion (248 slides; 17.7 MB) of my umich academic course for oxygen enriched air (Nitrox).

-Oxygen Provider: This is an augmented (based on DAN slides furnished to instructors in the 1980's, 131 slides; 9.5 MB) course with an extended lecture on diving maladies / physiology suitable for the umich academic diving community.
+Oxygen Provider: This is lecture portion of the DAN oxygen provider course (133 slides; 14.3 MB) course with an extended lecture on diving maladies / physiology suitable for the umich academic diving community.

 Why I Don't Train Kids: This is the talk I gave at the 2001 Our World Underwater dive show (69 slides; 3.2 MB) on my rationale for not training anyone under the age of 18.